penn-hja/penn-hja.github.io/README.md

 # Penn HJA Website

-This is the official website of the Penn Hindu & Jain Association, created by Varun Ramakrishnan.
+This is the official website of the Penn Hindu & Jain Association, created by Varun Ramakrishnan and updated by Kanishka Ragula.